Dont’a Hightower, Happy To Be Back, Explains What Being A Patriot Means

 FOXBORO, Mass. — It’s been a long time since Dont’a Hightower spoke to the media about football.
-It’s been six months and 18 days to be exact from when the Patriots won Super Bowl LI to the day after he passed his physical and came off of the physically unable to perform list.
+It’s been six months and 18 days, to be exact, from when the Patriots won Super Bowl LI to the day after the linebacker passed his physical and came off the physically unable to perform list.

 A lot has happened in that time.
-Hightower became an unrestricted free agent, visited the Pittsburgh Steelers, received some birthday cupcakes from the New York Jets and interest from the Tennessee Titans, didn’t practice in the spring, started training camp on the PUP list and was activated Tuesday.
-Ultimately he chose to re-sign with the Patriots on a four-year, $35.5 million contract with additional incentives.
+Hightower became an unrestricted free agent, visited the Pittsburgh Steelers, and received some birthday cupcakes from the New York Jets and interest from the Tennessee Titans.
+Ultimately he chose to re-sign with the Patriots on a four-year, $35.5 million contract with additional incentives, but he didn’t practice in the spring and started training camp on the PUP list before being activated Tuesday.

 Hightower’s happy to be home.

 “It’s good.
 I’m glad I didn’t have to relocate,” Hightower said Wednesday.
-“Stressful, but glad it’s over with.
+“Stressful but glad it’s over with.
 Glad I’m here.
 I’m glad I’m back on the field now.”

-Hightower, who was selected by the Patriots in the first round of the 2012 NFL Draft, said there were times when he thought he was going to play for a different team.
+Hightower, whom the Patriots picked in the first round of the 2012 NFL Draft, said there were times when he thought he would play for a different team in 2017.

 “Yeah, it’s free agency,” Hightower said.
 “But it is what it is.
 It’s over and done with now.
 I’m here.”